yasersakkaf/Machine-Learning/IrisTypeClassification/README.md

 # Problem Statement:

-Predicted class of iris plant.
+Predict the class of iris plant.

 ## Data: